Richard Davies (footballer): AFC Telford United

 He joined AFC Telford in 2010 after he got released from Walsall FC.
 He went on loan to Chasetown FC shortly after.
 After spending a season long loan at Chasetown FC he got recalled for the play off semi-final against Nuneaton Town which they won.
 Following his good performance in that game he became a first team player for the Bucks.
 He became a key player for AFC Telford in the Blue Square Prem.

 Barrow

 In June 2013 he joined Barrow AFC in the Conference North after his contract was not renewed at Telford.

 Career statistics

 Personal life

-He is the younger brother of current Bolton Wanderers midfielder Mark Davies.
+He is the younger brother of former Bolton Wanderers midfielder Mark Davies.